SANTIAGOH22/holbertonschool-shell/basics/README.md

-pwd This command is used to know where I am standing
+cd used to change the current working directory